AgamaFanda/LobbyCore/README.md

 Navigator - navigator is minigame selector on lobby, just click with item to show list of minigames

+Disable Hunger- Disable or enable hunger on lobby

 # Commands
 /lobby - Teleport player to lobby